codacy/chart/docs/index.md

 ## 1. Setting up the system requirements

-Before you start, you must prepare and and provision the cluster and database that will host Codacy.
+Before you start, you must prepare and and provision the database server and Kubernetes cluster or MicroK8s instance that will host Codacy.

 Carefully review and set up the system requirements to run Codacy by following the instructions on the page below:

 -   [System requirements](requirements.md)

-Optionally, you can follow one of the guides provided below to quickly create a new Kubernetes cluster or MicroK8s instance as listed on the system requirements page:
+Optionally, you can follow one of the guides that we provide to quickly create a new Kubernetes cluster or MicroK8s instance as listed on the system requirements page:

 -   [Creating an Amazon EKS cluster](infrastructure/eks-quickstart.md)
 -   [Creating an AKS cluster](infrastructure/aks-quickstart.md)